-PRO (Patient Reported Outcome) Information is data that is collected directly from the patient via questionnaires.
+PRO (Patient Reported Outcome) information is collected directly from the patient via a questionnaire.
+Essential is the patient’s consent to the collection and use of this information.
 This information is essential for evaluating treatments and their impact on the quality of life of patients.

-In many clinical trials, the evaluation of these data is mandatory.
+In various clinical studies, the evaluation of this information is mandatory.
 In routine treatment however, these patient responses are currently not recorded.
 Similar to the AMR, information from the routine treatment is clearly more significant than study data.
 They can be used directly for the detection of side effects, therapy optimization and the estimation of psychooncological needs.

 Traditional outcome measures for the efficacy of oncological therapies are tumor response, disease-free and overall survival, time to disease progression, as well as the length of therapie-free time intervals.
 In oncology, however, modern medicine is not only concerned with combating tumor growth and prolonging life expectancy, but also with the alleviation of disease-related symptoms and limitations.